GAMES-UChile/Wasserstein-Fourier/README.md

 ## Experiments
 Basic properties and advantages of the WF distance are illustrated on synthetic data in the notebook '1_toy_data.ipynb'.
 The remaining 4 notebooks illustrate how the WF distance can be used on real world datasets.
-It focuses mainly on classification problems, we propose a versions of Softmax and KNN classification algorithms equipped with the WF distance.
+It focuses mainly on classification problems, we propose versions of Softmax and KNN classification algorithms equipped with the WF distance.